sachinsshetty/onwards/idea/2025/2025-02-24-gpu-access.md

 ## Executive Summary

-This proposal for Project Dhwani aims to secure GPU access for a period of three months to develop and enhance a Kannada voice model.
-The project leverages open-source Large Language Models (LLMs) and tools provided by AI4BHARAT to build a robust voice solution comparable to industry standards set by Alexa, Siri, and Google.
-The project will focus on Automatic Speech Recognition (ASR), Text-to-Speech (TTS), and translation services for Indian languages, with a specific emphasis on Kannada.
-We request research grant/sponsorship of $1,800 for 3 months.
+The primary research goal of Project Dhwani is to measure and improve the Time to First Token Generation (TTFTG) for model architectures in Automatic Speech Recognition (ASR), Translation, and Text-to-Speech (TTS) systems.
+By leveraging open-source Large Language Models (LLMs) and tools provided by AI4BHARAT, we aim to develop and enhance a Kannada voice model that meets industry standards set by Alexa, Siri, and Google.
+The project will focus on creating robust voice solutions for Indian languages, with a specific emphasis on Kannada.
+To achieve this, we require GPU access for a period of three months.
+Therefore, we request a research grant/sponsorship of $960 per month for 3 months.
+Total grant request would be $2880 to support this endeavor.

 ## Introduction